build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 Building, testing, moving, and running the exact same container through all stages of the integration and deployment pipeline can increase quality and reliability.

-#### Density and resource efficiency
+#### Density and Resource Efficiency

 Containers facilitate enhanced resource efficiency by having multiple heterogeneous processes run on a single system.
 Resource efficiency is a natural result of the isolation and allocation techniques used by containers.
-Containers can be restricted to consume certain amounts of a host 's CPU and memory.
+Containers can be restricted to consume certain amounts of a host's CPU and memory.
 Understanding what resources a container needs, and what resources are available from the underlying host server, will help you address right-sizing your instances.
-This is done by either smaller hosts, by increasing the density of processes running on a single host, or by optimizing resource consumption and availability
+This is done by either smaller hosts, by increasing the density of processes running on a single host, or by optimizing resource consumption and availability.

 #### Flexibility

 The flexibility of Docker containers is based on their portability, ease of deployment, and small size.
 This is different from the installation and configuration required on a VM.
 For instance, packaging services inside of containers helps moving them between hosts.
-This in turn isolates them from failure of adjacent services, and protects them from errant patches or software upgrades to the host system
+This in turn isolates them from failure of adjacent services, and protects them from errant patches or software upgrades to the host system.

 ### Application overview